 The final reason for a delay could just be problematic hardware.
 4K Logitech Brio webcams have a sync problem, for example, with delays of up to one second.
 This problem can easily be solved by changing the video resolution from 4K to standard HD (1080x1920p).

-Some hardware could also have minor delays due to internal processing issues, say for example streaming gameplay on your desktop while recording commentary on a separate microphone, and capturing your reactions with a webcam.
+Some hardware could also cause minor delays due to internal processing issues, say for example, streaming gameplay on your desktop while recording commentary on a separate microphone, and capturing your reactions with a webcam.
 Each set of hardware may introduce its own delays.
 The easiest solution here is usually to add a slight delay to one source in order to synchronize everything.

 How do I get rid of video delay in OBS Studio?